cabouman/xcal/docs/source/overview.rst

 Overview and Introduction
 =========================

-Xspec is a Python package designed to accurately determine the spectral response of X-ray systems.
-It addresses complex challenges by solving the inverse problem using measurements from homogeneous samples with known composition and dimensions.
+Xspec is a Python package designed to accurately determine the spectral response of X-ray systems by solving the inverse problem using measurements from homogeneous samples with known composition and dimensions.
 Xspec stands out by leveraging advanced modeling techniques and providing a flexible, user-friendly approach to analyzing X-ray systems across various applications.

 User Inputs
 -----------